blrobin2/blrobin2.github.io/_posts/2025-03-08-on-guard---bunco.md

 letterboxd_url: https://boxd.it/93fjLf
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

-* Great job packing.
+- Great job packing.
 You know you can't wear that phone book to your sister's wedding, right?
-* Men never rip off other men.
+- Men never rip off other men.
 It's true.
-* Excuse me, miss, I've been admiring your hat.
+- Excuse me, miss, I've been admiring your hat.
 Would you like to trade it for some low-grade oil?
-* He's in hell!
+- He's in hell!
-* Pull your pants up to just below your nipples, and the ladies will flock to you.
+- Pull your pants up to just below your nipples, and the ladies will flock to you.